Generic Name: tiotropium (TYE-oh-TROE-pee-um)

 - Tiotropium may sometimes cause severe breathing problems right after you use a dose.
-If this happens, use your short-acting bronchodilator inhaler.
+If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

-- Use tiotropium with caution in the ELDERLY; they may be more sensitive to its effects, especially constipation, dry mouth, or urinary tract infections.
+- Use tiotropium with caution in the ELDERLY; they may be more sensitive to its effects.

 Possible side effects of tiotropium:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: